Zach-Smith1/nodeTesting/README.md

 ```
 ## Running

-After running above commmands navigate to localhost:3000 in your browser
+After running above commmands run locally by dragging index.html file into browser or using VSCode Live Server Extension